SOTAEJI/node-red-contrib-ssafy-data-formatter/README.md

 ## Node

-- data-formatter: A node that converts various data sources into json data for using Chart.js.
+- data-formatter: A node that converts various data sources into json data for using Html-out Node(Chart.js) of Samsung Automation Studio.
-- Chart Config: A node capable of setting various options of Chart.js.
+- Chart Config: A node capable of setting various options of Html-out Node(Chart.js) of Samsung Automation Studio.
 - FileCloud: A node with file read, upload, and download functions by linking the cloud.